We at Johny’s Software Lab LLC are experts in performance. If performance is in any way concern in your software project, feel free to contact us.

 std::vectorhandles memory allocation in a simple way.

-- The block of memory used for nodes is very compact, which increased data cache hit rate and TLB hit rate.
+- The block of memory used for nodes is very compact, which increases data cache hit rate and TLB hit rate.

 - Allocating from a single block of memory effectively avoids memory fragmentation.
 When the linked list is destroyed, the whole block of memory is returned back to the operating system.